 Regional accreditation of postsecondary institutions recognizes higher education institutions for performance, integrity, and quality to merit the confidence of the educational community and the public.
 The University of Oregon is accredited by the Northwest Commission on Colleges and Universities.
 Specialized accreditation is also granted to individual units by other national organizations.

-UO is on a seven-year accreditation cycle begining in 2011 and ending in 2017.
+UO is on a seven-year accreditation cycle beginning in 2011 and ending in 2017.
 The NWCCU evaluates universities on five different accreditation standards.
 These standards serve as indicators by which institutions engage in self evaluation and evaluation by peers.